 The Global Talent Summit (GTS) is the premier space for multi-disciplinary stakeholders from the private sector, policy, academia/education, and innovation to come together to discuss the trends and solutions for the future of work and education.
-GTS—on its 6th year now—has convened over 3000 strategists, key opinion leaders, and relevant stakeholders to shape the future of talent through education, innovation, and recruitment.
+Since its founding in 2013, GTS has convened thousands of strategists, key opinion leaders, and relevant stakeholders to shape the future of talent through education, innovation, and recruitment.

 Ana C. Rold is the Founder and Publisher of Diplomatic Courier, the flagship media network and magazine for top diplomats in Washington, DC, New York, Brussels and Geneva.
 Rold is also the Founder of Medauras Global LLC, a global communications firm for “The Connected Generation.”
 Medauras specializes in custom publications for organizations and institutions that are focused on a multitude of strategic concepts of national and global importance.